Adverse Weather Regulation 101

 b) If the Provost announces that classes are being held under Adverse Weather Condition 1, the following rules apply:

 i.
 Students who miss scheduled activities will be allowed to make up any work missed.
+Student absences due to weather will be excused.

 ii.
 Faculty members should make arrangements to complete all interrupted activities.